marginaltech/marginaltech.github.io/index.md

 by digital innovations and transformations.

-For most industries, the threat and promise of "digitalisation" is real, albeit overstated to upsell technology and support contracts to bamboozled incumbents.
+For most industries, the threat and promise of "digitalisation" is real, albeit overstated in order to upsell technology and support contracts to bamboozled incumbents.

 Innovation is not a product or service that can be bought in.
 The good news is that it is more